mailjet/wordpress-mailjet-plugin-apiv3/README.md

 ## Changelog

+= 3.1.1=
+* Adjustments related to the subscription widget

 = 3.1.0=
 * Supports V1 and V3 Mailjet's users, Add use tracking on the WordPress plugin, Fix IsActive parameter for token creation